 Chinese Christmas Food

 Like American traditions, those that celebrate Christmas in China have a feast.
 Rather than turkey and stuffing, the menu would look similar to a Spring Festival fair with roast pork, jiaozi (Chinese dumplings), spring rolls, huoshao (baked roll with or without stuffing), and rice.
-However, Christmas time does offer one unique food tradition for the Chinese.
+If you'd like to plan a Chinese Christmas feast, you can also enjoy their popular native spirit, baijiu.
+Christmas time does offer one unique food tradition for the Chinese.

 Apples for Christmas